Molok (company): 1991–2009

-2010-Present
+2010–present

 Hannu Jokinen was appointed as CEO in 2012.

 In 2014, Molok acquired Lassila & Tikanoja's deep collection business.
 It had sold Deepline and Cube deep container product families since 2008.

 In 2015, Molok started cooperating with Lujabetoni who produces the reinforced fiber concrete wells to Molok's waste containers.

 By 2016, the company had delivered about 150,000 waste bins.
 The company's founder, Veikko Salli, was 80 years old and continued to serve as a member of the Board and as an advisor to the company.
 His daughter Marja Hillis ran a licensed company manufacturing Molok products in Canada, and his son Jari Salli was one of the owners of the company.
 The family business needed a new owner and more resources for its international growth.
 Therefore, 84% of Molok Oy was sold to Vaaka Partners.
 Simultaneously the company was divided into two parts.
 The company's industrial premises and warehousing operations were left to the old company, now called Salli Kiinteistöt.
 Jari Salli started as the Managing Director of Salli Kiinteistöt Oy.

 In 2017 Molok turnover was nearly 20 million euros.

 In 2019 Molok got its first subsidiary, Molok France.
 In 2020, Molok España was opened.
 In August 2020 Marko Penttinen started as a CEO.